-119. For simplicity, "constrained forms" are equated at this stage in the discussion with nonprofit organizations.

-Certifiers have an incentive to adopt this constrained form of organization in order to commit to users who would otherwise demand a discount to reflect their anticipated future opportunism.
-To understand why this could constitute an effective commitment strategy, compare the incentives of a for-profit and nonprofit certifier.
-The for-profit entity will avoid opportunistic behavior-that is, behavior that imposes losses on users in the certified market-only to the extent that it expects such behavior to generate long-term reputational and related costs in excess of short-term gains.
+In this Section, I set forth a simple explanation for the consistent preference for constrained forms of organization among certifier entities.
+Compared to for-profit forms of organization that impose no or fewer constraints on the liquidity of ownership interests and the size of managerial compensation, constrained forms (for simplicity, equated at this stage in the discussion with nonprofit organizations) reduce the shirking behavior identified by the certification paradox as an inherent feature of mature certification markets.
+Certifiers have an incentive to adopt this constrained form of organization in order to commit to users who would otherwise demand a discount to reflect anticipated future opportunism.
+To understand why this may be an effective commitment strategy, let's compare the incentives of a for-profit and nonprofit certifier.
+The for-profit entity will avoid opportunistic behavior-that is, behavior that imposes losses on users in the certified market-only to the extent that such behavior is expected to generate long-term reputational and related costs in excess of short-term gains.
 A nonprofit entity has positive but weaker incentives to act opportunistically.
-The reason derives from the defining legal characteristics of a nonprofit entity: (i) it cannot distribute profits to managers, members, or any other "controlling" party; and (ii) managerial compensation-which could otherwise be used to evade the nondistribution constraint-is limited by a "reasonableness" standard.
-120 This bolstered nondistribution constraint means that a nonprofit's managers have reduced incentives to act opportunistically in order to generate profits for distribution to themselves, members, or outside controlling parties in the form of cash or stock dividends.
-121
+The reason derives from the defining legal characteristics of a nonprofit entity: (i) it cannot distribute profits to managers, members or any other "controlling" party, and (ii) managerial compensation (which could otherwise be used to evade the nondistribution constraint) is limited by a "reasonableness" standard.
+This bolstered nondistribution constraint means that a nonprofit's managers have reduced incentives to act opportunistically in order to generate